KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 It was an honor to have been invited to attend the [Black Python Devs Leadership Summit](https://blackpythondevs.com/leadership-summit-2024/) as a distinguished guest.

+The event took place at the Caktus office.

 <!--
 More about talks
 Panel descriptions
 -->

+Benedict Koji Amofah, Jeff Triplett, Loren Crary, Monica Oyugi, and host Velda Kiara
 ![](djangocon-us-2024-recap-images/black-python-devs-summit-panel.jpg)

+After the panel, we took part in breakout sessions.
+My group had a thoughtful and spirited conversation about newcomer psychological safety moderated by Alex Oladele and Paul Everitt.

+We ended the event with a fun social hour.

 Me, Abigail Afi Gbadago, and Velda Kiara after Black Python Devs Leadership Summit!
 ![](djangocon-us-2024-recap-images/black-python-devs-summit-me-afi-velda.jpg)

 I am so proud of them for the role they played in organizing an outstanding event.
 It had a lot of heart.

+Jay announced that the next leadership summit will be somewhere in Africa.

 The morning and afternoon replays are available on the info page.